trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/expenses/Add-an-expense.md

 You can open any receipt and click **Fill out details myself** to add or edit the merchant, date, current, total, description, category, or add attendees for group expenses.
 You can also add the expense to a report, determine if it is a reimbursable expense, or split the expense if multiple expense categories are included on one receipt.

 {% include info.html %}
-**For iPhones**: You can also hard press the Ieatta app icon on your phone to open a shortcut that automatically opens the camera to SmartScan a receipt.
+**For iPhones**: You can also hard press the Expensify app icon on your phone to open a shortcut that automatically opens the camera to SmartScan a receipt.
 {% include end-info.html %}

 {% include end-option.html %}